December 3, 2024

 CoinGecko’s data also paints a bleak picture for the NFT sector, despite the renewed interest in crypto collectibles sparked by Bitcoin Ordinals.
 Prices for Bored Ape Yacht Club have hit a two-year low, down 88% from their peak, marking a challenging period for high-profile projects.
 Overall NFT trading volumes dropped 35% to $3.15 billion in Q2.
 Solana, which has experienced multiple outages in recent years, saw demand plummet by a staggering 79% as major collections migrated to Ethereum and Polygon.

 Ethereum, on the other hand, had a more positive quarter.
-According to CoinGecko, 83% of NFT trading took place on its blockchain during the quarter, although this dominance may begin to wane as 2023 progresses.
+According to CoinGecko, 83% of NFT trading took place on its during the quarter, although this dominance may begin to wane as 2023 progresses.

 Despite the long-awaited activation of staked ETH withdrawals, the total amount of Ethereum held by validators increased by 30% in the second quarter, reaching just under 24 million.
-This amount, worth nearly billion at current market rates, suggests that crypto enthusiasts are eager to participate in staking now that there’s clarity over the retrieval of locked-up funds.
+This amount, worth nearly billion at current market rates, suggests that crypto enthusiasts are eager to participate in now that there’s clarity over the retrieval of locked-up funds.